shishirkallapur/recommendation-system-local/prompt_template.md

    - How it connects to other parts
    - Key decisions and trade-offs

-4. **Verification:** After each step, provide commands to verify the implementation works.
+4. **Verification:** After each step, provide commands to verify the implementation works and provide git commands to push each step once development is finished.

+5. **Sanity Check:** When working on a specific step or a file and if there is a need to call or refer the code developed in previous Phases, DO NOT assume the structure or names of files/functions.
+Instead ask for the specific file to be uploaded for context.

 ### Technical Setup